 While not living in Moscow, I did an assortment of jobs back in the US.
-I was on a search and rescue team in the Upper Peninsula of Michigan, and while there attended business school in Oklahoma City, and was able to have some excellent hands-on experience during that time, to include working in a chocolate factory in Fort Worth, Texas, and for a company that built and maintained sewage pumping stations in Delaware.
+I was on a search and rescue team in the Upper Peninsula of Michigan, and while there attended business school in Oklahoma City, and was able to have some excellent hands-on experience during that time, including working in a chocolate factory in Fort Worth, Texas, and for a company that built and maintained sewage pumping stations in Delaware.
 The owner of the latter company also started private pilot lessons for us, which continued during my time in Michigan.
 I was an early-morning Preloader for UPS, loading the brown package trucks before they headed out for their routes for the day.

 Returning from Moscow for the last time in October 1996, I set my mind to realizing a goal I had set for myself when I was a very young child: I was going to be a naval officer.
-Unfortunately, my unorthodox background did not provide an abundance of opportunity for a standard four-year college degree program, so I earned my degree from Regents College, SUNY, via standardized subject-matter testing in fourteen months.
+Unfortunately, my unorthodox background did not provide an abundance of opportunity for a standard four-year college degree program, so I earned my degree from Regents College, SUNY, (now Excelsior College) via standardized subject-matter testing in fourteen months.
 I graduated (with honors) in April 1998 and started Navy Officer Candidate School three months later.

 I was commissioned in October 1998.
 My first assignment was in Yokosuka, Japan, where I served as Electrical Officer on the USS Thach (FFG 43) and USS Gary (FFG 51).